 Equality Act 2010: Advice for Schools (2013)

-Supporting children at school with medical conditions Supporting pupils at school with medical conditions and Courthouse Junior School supporting pupils with medical conditions policy
+Supporting children at school with medical conditions Supporting pupils at school with medical conditions and the Alwyn and Courthouse Supporting children with medical conditions policy

 The National Curriculum in England framework

-Courthouse Junior School SEMH Policy
+The Alwyn and Courthouse SEMH policy

-Courthouse Junior School Safeguarding and Child Protection Policy
+The Alwyn and Courthouse Safeguarding and child protection policy

+Alwyn Infant School Accessibility plan

-Courthouse Junior School Accessibility Plan
+Courthouse Junior School Accessibility plan

-Teachers' Standards
+Teachers' standards

-Courthouse Junior School Behaviour policy
+The Alwyn and Courthouse Behaviour policy

-This policy needs to be read in conjunction with SEND Local Offer and School SEN Information Report.
+Each school’s SEND Local Offer and School SEN Information Report.

 Introduction

-Courthouse Junior School’s aim is for every child to flourish by providing a high-quality education in a caring and stimulating environment whilst engendering a sense of community and belonging.
+The Alwyn and Courthouse Federation aims for children to be safe, happy and to flourish.by providing a high-quality education in a caring and stimulating environment whilst engendering a sense of community and belonging.
 We strive to provide a secure, supportive and energising atmosphere that inspires children and adults to reach their full potential and become confident individuals living fulfilling lives.

 We are committed to preparing all children for a successful transition into secondary education.

-At Courthouse Junior School we have a whole school approach to inclusion and meeting the needs of our children.
+In each school, we have a whole school approach to inclusion and meeting the needs of our children.
 We believe that all children have a common entitlement to a broad and balanced academic and social curriculum and should be fully included in all aspects of school life.
 This means children will receive high quality teaching with high expectations regardless of prior attainment, targeted support and provision and they will experience positive working relationships.

 We aim to identify children’s needs as early as possible.
 We aim to ensure that children with SEND receive the support they need and do everything we can to meet their SEND.
 They will engage in all school activities alongside those children without SEND.